-Chef Porsche Combash, a Holistic Chef Instructor for our Holistic Chef Online Culinary Program shares a story of origins, her father’s favorite food, and a must-try recipe.
+Chef Porsche Combash, a former Holistic Chef Instructor for our Holistic Chef Online Culinary Program shares a story of origins, her father’s favorite food, and a must-try recipe.

 Learn more about Chef Porsche and enjoy her easy and delicious recipe for Lacto-Fermented Okra Pickles below.

 African Americans are uniquely American.
 Our wide and varied stories are firmly rooted in this country’s history–how she was built and how she has flourished through inequitable and unjust systems.
 America’s true, shameful history was secreted away in the shadows, which has allowed a false narrative of our people to prevail.